BaksiLi/AlfredWorkflows/README.md

 # Other features
 ## Snippets
-Please have refer to the list [AlfredSnippets](https://github.com/BaksiLi/AlfredSnippets).
+Please refer to the list [AlfredSnippets](https://github.com/BaksiLi/AlfredSnippets).

 ## Web Search
 **Web Search** (in *Alfred Preferences* -> *Web Search*) enables fast queries from a website by its URL.
 It is simple but powerful (sorry for the cliché).